Lippins/Linked-Lists/README.md

 ## Linked List Methods

-Below are available methods available for the LinkedList class:
+Below are the methods available for the LinkedList class:

 - `#append(value)` - Adds a new node containing `value` to the end of the list.
 - `#prepend(value)` - Adds a new node containing `value` to the start of the list.